-- The male patient must have had a documented clinical diagnosis of erectile dysfunction
+- The male patient must have had a documented clinical diagnosis of erectile

 - a stable female partner at least 21 years of age for at least 6 months prior to

 - the couple must have been married or living together at the time of screening.